 Located on Tokyo’s Odaiba island, Odeo-Onsen Monogatari is an Edo-themed hot-spring park offering a traditional-meets-modern Onsen experience.

-It’s a relaxation oasis with an extensive selection of baths, entertainment, and dining options.
+It’s a relaxing oasis with extensive baths, entertainment, and dining options.

-Not only can visitors take a Japanese bath, but they can also walk around the food court, enjoy spa treatments, and stay in the tatami rooms overnight.
+Visitors can take a Japanese bath and walk around the food court, enjoy spa treatments, and stay in the tatami rooms overnight.

 The park remains open almost 24 hours a day, only closes between 9 am and 11 am for cleaning.